 Any money that you receive in a given period of time.
 For the purposes of obtaining a mortgage, you should consider your steady monthly income when determining your affordable mortgage payment amounts.
 You may not want to include income such as child support, interest on investments, or other variable types of income.

 The money paid to a lender for the use of their money.
 In the case of a mortgage, the interest is a percentage rate over a certain period of time paid to the mortgage company.

 This is a VA Mortgage Loan that takes mortgages in the VA Home Loan Guarantee Program and allows the owner to refinance the loan for a lower interest rate.
-The loan can either be an adjustable rate mortgage refinanced to a fixed rate mortgage or a fixed rate mortgage refinanced to another fixed rate mortgage as long as the new interest rate is lower and your monthly mortgage payment decreases.
-The VA does not allow you to take cash out of an IRRRL, but you may finance to pay for energy efficient home improvements or to take advantage of lower interest rate trends in the market.
+The loan can either be an adjustable-rate mortgage refinanced to a fixed-rate mortgage or a fixed-rate mortgage refinanced to another fixed-rate mortgage as long as the new interest rate is lower and your monthly mortgage payment decreases.
+The VA does not allow you to take cash out of an IRRRL, but you may use a VA loan to finance energy-efficient home improvements or to take advantage of lower interest rate trends in the market.